 Taking the time to show your employees how much you care will impact how much your employees care about the work they do, and it will give them a reason to stay after the holidays are over.

-The last few months of the year can be challenging for employers.
+The holiday season at the office can be challenging for employers.
 You are trying to make sure your yearly goals get accomplished while creating an environment your employees can thrive in.
 Hopefully, these tips gave you some food for thought as you prepare for the holidays this year.